freenas/freenas-docs/userguide/sharing.rst

 `Security guidance for NTLMv1 and LM network authentication
 <https://support.microsoft.com/en-us/help/2793313/security-guidance-for-ntlmv1-and-lm-network-authentication>`_
-has information about the security implications and ways to enable NTLMv2.
-If changing the client configuration is not possible, NTLMv1 authentication can be enabled by checking the box :guilabel:`NTLMv1 auth` in :menuselection:`Services --> SMB`.
+has information about the security implications and ways to enable NTLMv2 on those clients.
+If changing the client configuration is not possible, NTLMv1 authentication can be enabled by checking the box :guilabel:`NTLMv1 auth` in
+:menuselection:`Services --> SMB`.

 :numref:`Table %s <avail_vfs_modules_tab>`